 Maine Audubon’s mission involves engaging people, especially youth, in conserving wildlife and wildlife habitat.
 Partnering with schools, enrichment programs, and community groups has been a core program line for the organization for decades.
 We specialize in outdoor/experiential learning, NGSS standards, multi-disciplinary curricula, and inspiring a culture of social and environmental responsibility.

+We are excited to share our experience and resources to help your students achieve and thrive in these challenging times!
 We will partner with you to design and deliver customized programming/curriculum for your school or community group.
-Together, we can adapt our signature programs, citizen science field studies, or service learning projects to enrich your current units of study.
+Together, we can adapt our signature programs, community science field studies, or service learning projects to enrich your current units of study.

 For more information or to schedule a program, contact:

 Emma Palmer, Rentals and Program Services Coordinator, Gilsland Farm (Falmouth/Greater Portland)

 David Lamon, Manager, Fields Pond Audubon Center (Holden/Greater Bangor)